Bruce Peninsula National Park

 Driving

-Bruce Peninsula National Park is located along Highway 6, about 4 km (2.5 miles) southwest of Tobermory, Ontario, and is hence a simple drive-in park easily accessible by RVs, trailers, and other motorized vehicles.
-The roads within the park are paved and offer easy accessibility to the different areas of the park for campers in their rigs.
-There are no driving restrictions within the park except for the requirement that campers abide by the posted speed limits on the park roads.
+Bruce Peninsula National Park is located along Highway 6, about 4 kilometers southwest of Tobermory, Ontario, making it a simple drive-in park easily accessible by RVs, trailers, and motorized vehicles.
+From Toronto, the park is approximately 300 kilometers northwest—a comfortable 3.5 to 4-hour drive that makes it perfect for weekend trips.
+The roads within the park are paved and offer easy accessibility to different camping areas and trailheads.
+RVs up to 27 feet (8 meters) are permitted at Cyprus Lake Campground's Birches section, while Poplars and Tamarack sections accommodate tent trailers.
+There are no special driving restrictions within the park except posted speed limits and seasonal closures for winter conditions.

 Parking